 The Diamond Creek Recreation Area (DCRA) encompasses two parcels of land totaling 273 acres northwest of Homer, Alaska.
-Located within the Diamond Creek watershed, DCRA offers varied landforms and ecosystems-including Diamond Creek and its floodplain, diverse scenery, ecological features like "tree islands" and wetlands, and numerous opportunities for viewing wildlife (including moose, black and brown bears, eagles, spruce grouse, and many others, including the occasional wolf).
+Located within the Diamond Creek watershed, DCRA offers varied landforms and ecosystems-including Diamond Creek and its floodplain, diverse scenery, ecologically significant features like "tree islands" and wetlands, and numerous opportunities for viewing wildlife (including moose, black and brown bears, eagles, spruce grouse, and many others, including the occasional wolf).

 The DCRA lies directly west of the Homer Demonstration Forest (HDF) (see map below).
-Because many DCRA activities and projects will be coordinated with those occurring in the HDF, the management framework for the HDF is briefly outlined in the box at right.
+Because many DCRA activities and projects will be coordinated with those occurring in the HDF, the management structure of the HDF is briefly outlined in the box at right.
 The 360-acre, state-owned HDF was established in 1986 after a collaborative effort spearheaded by Homer Soil and Water.
 The HDF is managed for education, research, forestry demonstrations, recreation, and environmental quality.
 North of the DCRA lies a 77-acre parcel protected by a conservation easement.
-Across the Sterling Highway to the west is the 220-ac state-owned Diamond Gulch recreational parcel, which provides non-motorized access along Diamond Creek to Cook Inlet (see www.evostc. state.ak.us/Universal/Documents/Habitat/CI KENAI
+Across the Sterling Highway to the west is the 220-ac state-owned Diamond Gulch recreational parcel, which provides non-motorized access along Diamond Creek to Cook Inlet (see www.evostc.
+The DCRA is an outgrowth of the "Diamond Creek